juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 A lot of SQL is the same no matter which particular type of SQL you are using.
 The basic `SELECT..
 FROM...
 WHERE` statement is common to them all.
 However lots of different SQL dialects (Postgres, Snowflake, Oracle...etc.) have sprung up as different companies have implemented SQL, or expanded it, for their own needs.

-For this reason, SQLFluff allows creating dialects, which can have different grammar from each other.
+For this reason, SQLFluff allows creating _dialects_, which can have different grammars from each other.

-SQLFluff has all the dialect in the [`src/sqlfluff/dialects`](https://github.com/sqlfluff/sqlfluff/tree/main/src/sqlfluff/dialects) folder.
+SQLFluff has all the dialects in the [`src/sqlfluff/dialects`](https://github.com/sqlfluff/sqlfluff/tree/main/src/sqlfluff/dialects) folder.
 The main dialect file (that every other dialect ultimately inherits from) is the [`dialect_ansi.py`](https://github.com/sqlfluff/sqlfluff/blob/main/src/sqlfluff/dialects/dialect_ansi.py) file.

-In SQLFluff, a dialect is basically a file a copy of the original ANSI dialect, which then adds or overrides parsing segments.
+In SQLFluff, a dialect is basically a copy of the original ANSI dialect, which then adds or overrides parsing segments.
 If a dialect has the exact same `SELECT`, `FROM` and `WHERE` clauses as ANSI but a different `ORDER BY` syntax, then only the `ORDER BY` clause needs to overridden so the dialect file will be very small.
 For some of the other dialects where there's lots of differences (T-SQL!) you may be overriding a lot more.

 ### Lexing

 I kind of skipped this part, but before a piece of SQL can be _parsed_, it is _lexed_ - that is split up into symbols, and logical groupings.

-An inline comment for example is defined as this:
+An inline comment, for example, is defined as this:

 ```py
         RegexLexer(